onweru/browse/exampleSite/content/docs/getting-started.md

 ---
 title: Getting started
-description: This article helps you get started with the Mainroad theme, including installation and minimal configuration.
+description: This article helps you get started with the Browse theme, including installation and minimal configuration.
-lead: This article helps you get started with the Mainroad theme, including installation and minimal configuration.
+lead: This article helps you get started with the Browse theme, including installation and minimal configuration.
 date: 2022-01-24T14:00:00.000Z
 tags:
   - "Installation"